-Develop a wide-ranging list of alternatives and strategies that could reduce risk.
+Develop a wide-ranging list of strategies that could reduce risk.

 Though some stakeholders may already have a favored solution in mind for protecting specific assets, now is the time to think expansively to come up with actions that could reduce risk for all stakeholders.
 The larger and more diverse your pool of suggestions, the likelier you are to identify an innovative response that addresses the problem and offers additional co-benefits.

 Analyzing past events can be an efficient way to identify potential solutions: working backwards from a negative impact, look for any points in the process at which an intervention could have improved the outcome.
 Follow a similar process to identify actions that could be effective in preventing future damage.

 Take a step: Compile a table of potential solutions and strategies.